4 Tips For Teaching Your Child A Foreign Language With Music

-For many of you who have seen a little bit of the Cultured Kid Language program we offer, you know the program provides videos, play-based lessons and resources like flashcards and activity sheets.
+For many of you who have seen a little bit of the Cultured Kid Language program we offer, you know the program provides videos, play-based lessons, read aloud books, songs and resources like flashcards and activity sheets.
 These learning tools are our sweet spot!

 But music is such a key part of learning a new language, which was why I really wanted to be able to share this aspect as well.

 ✨ Psst...
 When you're ready, here are a few ways I can help you get started with teaching your kids a foreign language at home...